ryansukale/incrudable/README.md

 ---

 You can reuse thunks and export custom actions.
-This comes in handy when you want to use filters, sorting, etc but want to dispatch custom actions based on business logic.
+This comes in handy when you want to use perform the operation of a thunk like fetching a list of things when filtering, sorting, etc but want to dispatch custom actions based on business your business logic / query criteria.

 ```js
 // modules/albums/filter.js